Gerberga of Saxony: Marriages

 Jocundus, a Lotharingian chronicler writing in the 1070s, recorded that Gerberga was the driving force behind Gilbert's decision to support her younger brother Henry when he rebelled against her older brother Otto I c.
 936. Gilbert was defeated by Otto I in 939 at the Battle of Andernach and, while trying to escape, drowned in the Rhine.

-Second marriage

 When Gilbert died, Gerberga was about 26 years old.
 She married secondly Louis IV of France in 939.
 They were parents to eight children: